APPENDIX E

 - Start the FinishLynx program.

-- Click "Write LIF" ON.
+- Click "Write LIF" to On.

 - Save the change.